 That may sound obvious.
 However, it’s vital to avoid shampoos that contain heavy ingredients.

 For example, silicone coats the hair, making it flat.

-Similarly, look for ingredients with that give the hair moisture.
+Similarly, look for ingredients that give the hair moisture.

-When the cuticle swells with moisture, it makes hair look thicker and fuller.
+When the cuticle swells with moisture, hair looks thicker and fuller.
 After rinsing shampoo from your hair, it shouldn’t leave any residue.

 Residue on fine hair will make it flat, so choosing natural products that nourish the hair is an excellent way of giving body and volume to your fine hair.

 When choosing the best conditioner for fine hair, select a lightweight formulation.
 Fine hair needs moisture, and the best conditioner should be nourishing enough to give your hair hydration.

 Similarly, it easily rinses from the hair.
 No residue.

 Choose Revive and Shine Conditioner for its lightweight conditioning, zero residue, detangling and volume.

 That means you’ll notice the difference when you style your hair.